Computers and WiFi in Libraries

 - Use library computers free of charge but limited to 45 minute time slots (to allow for a 15 minute cleaning and maintenance check in line with government guidelines.)

 - Consecutive reservations may not be allowed for computers to give time slots to as many people as possible while libraries are operating a reduced service.

 - Print in colour, black & white, A4 and A3 charges apply

 If you are under the age of 18 you will need written permission from a parent or carer.

 - A4 and A3 Black and White and Colour Printing are available in all our libraries when using our library public computers.
-There is normally a charge to print, pay by correct change at the printer coin box
+Photocopying will also be available.
+There is normally a charge to print, please bring the correct change to pay at the printer/photocopier coin box.

 - Printing from your own laptops or other mobile devices is not currently available